dev-alianwar/Laravel-7-Boilerplate-with-Spatie-uuid-Unishrp-filemanager-integeration/README.md

 12. After Storage linking my application is working fine.
 You may change lmf.php Optional - If you are using it on a server and root directory is public_html instead of public.
 Then go to Config/lfm.php Change 'base_directory' => 'public_html'.
 Check configuration option on [Unisharp/filemanager/config](https://unisharp.github.io/laravel-filemanager/config).

+## Give a star
+Don't forget give me star on this repository

 ## Help